 Efficient: (adjective) achieving maximum productivity with minimum wasted effort or expense.

-APM is a true Agile methodology.
+AP is a true Agile methodology.
 This means the primary mission is to satisfy customers.
 This satisfaction is clearly understood as delivering the expected and intended output (what the customer required).
-Therefore, above all, APM strives to achieve effectiveness, before timing, dates, or other considerations.
+Therefore, above all, AP strives to achieve effectiveness, before timing, dates, or other considerations.
 An important part of the methodology relates to activities to ensure the team is effective.

 In order to ensure effectiveness the methodology expects the team to follow a simple but strict process.